-The gathering is more than a tribute — it is a call for solidarity, compassion, and spiritual healing.
-Participants will light candles in honour of the learners, offer prayers of comfort for bereaved families, and stand together to affirm the value and dignity of every child’s life.
+They said the gathering was more than a tribute — it was a call for solidarity, compassion, and spiritual healing.
+Participants would light candles in honour of the learners, offer prayers of comfort for bereaved families, and stand together to affirm the value and dignity of every child’s life.

 Apostle Simon Mashigo and Pastor Lindiwe Mashigo of Grace Love Family Church in Daveyton, founders of the Park and Pray initiative in that community, launched the prayer hub after recognising the vital role of community support during times of grief, especially during fatal accidents such as these.
 Event coordinator and Park and Pray spokesperson Mpho Tsoari said Thursday’s prayer service represents a united national response to the tragedy.